-- If you are going to enter a limited-access highway, then the present traffic on the limited-access highway has the right-of-way.
+- If you are trying to enter a through highway, the existing traffic on the highway has the right-of-way.

-The driver should stop either before entering a crosswalk or at the point on the road nearest to the intersecting road where they can clearly see the approaching traffic.
-This is always advisable to follow before you enter the yield sign intersection as this is related to safety.
+Come to a complete stop either before entering a crosswalk or at the point on the road nearest to the intersecting road where visibility of approaching traffic is clear.

-The driver should yield the right-of-way to any vehicle in the intersection or the one approaching closely from another road after slowing down or stopping.
+Yield the right-of-way to any vehicle already in the intersection or approaching closely from another road.
+This can be done by slowing down or stopping as necessary.

 Failure to Yield to Emergency Vehicle

-A driver should immediately yield the right-of-way when he sees an emergency vehicle that’s using its siren and lights approaching.
+It is imperative for drivers to immediately yield the right-of-way when they hear or see an emergency vehicle using its sirens and lights.